thad75/TP-ENSEA-ELEVE/README.md

 ---

-## 🔗 Let's Connect!
+## 🔗 Let's Connect

-If you found this repository helpful, let's connect on [LinkedIn](https://www.linkedin.com/in/tharsansenthivel/)!
-I'd love to hear your feedback, collaborate on projects, or discuss opportunities in AI and Deep Learning.
+If you found this repository helpful, let's connect on [LinkedIn](https://www.linkedin.com/in/tharsansenthivel/) !
+I'd love to hear your feedback, collaborate on projects.
-You can also connect with the folks that helped me writing these : Loïc, Carbonh14, Ishak96, Towzeur
+You can also connect with the folks that helped me writing these: Loïc, Carbonh14, Ishak96, Towzeur

 ---

 ## 🙏 Acknowledgments